multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ```

 The only important field here is `"status": "0"`, which is the actual return code coming from the Arwen VM after it executed the deployment transaction. `0` means success, of course.

+The `out` array would contain values returned by your smart contract call (in this case, the `init` function doesn't return anything, but it could if the developer wanted).

 The remaining two fields `gas` and `refund` allow you to specify how much gas you expect the deployment transaction to consume, and how much EGLD you'd receive back as a result of overestimating the `gasLimit`.
 These are both set to `"*"` here, meaning that we don't care right now about their actual values.